 City of Palo Alto and HP Inc. Complete One of the City’s Largest Solar Array Projects at the Company’s Headquarters

-To celebrate the completion of this project, CPAU and HP are hosting a ribbon-cutting ceremony on Tuesday, September 10 from 10-11am at the HP campus parking lot array.
-Palo Alto Mayor Eric Filseth will give remarks as well as Kim Rivera, HP’s Chief Legal Officer and President of Strategy and Business Management, and Cynthia Rock, HP’s Head of Global Real Estate.
+To celebrate the completion of this project, CPAU and HP hosted a ribbon-cutting ceremony on Tuesday, September 10 from 10-11am at the HP campus parking lot array.
+Palo Alto Mayor Eric Filseth gave remarks as well as Kim Rivera, HP’s Chief Legal Officer and President of Strategy and Business Management, and Cynthia Rock, HP’s Head of Global Real Estate.

 Over the last three years, HP has worked with the City of Palo Alto Utilities (CPAU) on multiple energy efficiency projects, reducing the company’s energy consumption by more than 1,400,000 kilowatt hours (kWh) of electricity and over 104,700 therms of natural gas.
 These savings equate to a year-over-year site-wide energy reduction of over 8%.
 HP’s solar array project is now the largest of six total projects currently participating in the Palo Alto CLEAN (Clean Local Energy Accessible Now) program, in which the City buys back electricity from businesses generating solar on their properties.

 The partnership between the City and HP will contribute a large amount of renewable energy to Palo Alto’s electricity grid, supporting the City’s carbon neutral electric portfolio and sustainability goals.
 The City adopted an aggressive climate action plan in 2016 to reduce greenhouse gas emissions 80% below 1990 levels by 2030.
 Palo Alto’s CLEAN projects provide the City with about 5,000 MWh per year of renewable power, and the HP solar array will contribute 1.44 megawatts (MW) of dc power to the grid.